cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 <a id="verify-the-ispw-mainframe-play-application-is-available"></a>

-#### **Verify the ISPW mainframe PLAY application is available**
+#### Verify the ISPW mainframe PLAY application is available

-Verify the ISPW PLAY application was installed as part of the ISPW install.
-It is installed as part of the Training Application delivered in the ISPW SAMPLIB that is as part of the Installation Verification Process (IVP).
+Verify that the ISPW PLAY application is installed.
+It should be included as part of the Training Application delivered in the ISPW SAMPLIB as part of the Installation Verification Process (IVP).

 If the following steps can be executed successfully, then the PLAY application was successfully installed in the ISPW instance based on the host connection.